dd9jn/rfc4880bis/crypto-refresh.md

 - "Radix-64" was used to refer to OpenPGP's ASCII Armor base64 encoding ({{base64}}).
 - "Old packet format" was used to refer to the Legacy packet format ({{legacy-packet-format}}).
 - "New packet format" was used to refer to the OpenPGP packet format ({{openpgp-packet-format}}).
+- "Certificate" was used ambiguously to mean multiple things.
+  In this document, it is used to mean "Transferable Public Key" exclusively.

 # Acknowledgements